 By default the

-You can however change the definitions for several actions which are bound to gamepad buttons.
+You can change the definitions for several actions which are bound to gamepad buttons, sticks and triggers.
 To do so, go to the Gamepad button bindings tab which looks like the

 The Gamepad button bindings tab